Billing in the context of RCP

 1. Electricity drawn from the grid

-The costs of electricity drawn from the grid include all elements billed by the DSO to the RCP: energy, grid usage, taxes, and the input meter subscription fee.
+The costs of electricity drawn from the grid include all elements invoiced by the DSO to the RCP: energy, grid usage, taxes, and the main meter subscription fee (Other fees and subscriptions).

-These costs are recharged to consumers exactly as they are, without a margin for the owner.
+These costs are recharged to consumers identically, without any margin for the owner.

-However, in the context of a microgrid where several buildings are connected to the same grid connection point, the owner establishes a tariff to cover their investments as well as maintenance costs related to the building connections (cabling, transformers, etc.).
+However, in the case of a microgrid where several buildings are connected to the same grid connection point, the owner establishes a tariff to cover investments and maintenance costs related to building connections (cabling, transformers, etc.).
 In this case, the price charged to consumers is determined according to the actual cost method for solar electricity, as explained below.

 2. Solar electricity

-The costs of internally produced electricity are covered by selling the photovoltaic electricity to consumers and by reselling the surplus fed back to the DSO.
-Regulations offer two methods for setting the tariff for solar electricity sold to RCP member consumers:
+The costs of internally produced electricity are covered by selling photovoltaic electricity to consumers and by selling the surplus injected back into the DSO network.
+Regulations offer two methods for setting the tariff for solar electricity sold to consumers who are members of the RCP:

-1. The flat rate: The tariff is a maximum of 80% of the DSO's standard electricity tariff (without distinction between peak/off-peak hours) that the consumer would pay if they were not an RCP member.
-In this case, the tariff does not need to be justified to the tenants.
+1. The flat rate: The tariff is a maximum of 80% of the standard electricity tariff (without peak/off-peak differentiation) of the DSO, which the consumer would pay if they were not a member of the RCP.
+In this case, the tariff does not need to be justified to tenants.

 2. Actual costs: The tariff is calculated based on the actual costs of electricity production after deducting revenue from surplus sales.
 If the calculated tariff is lower than the standard product tariff, the difference is shared between the owner and the tenant.
 If the calculated price is higher than the standard tariff, the tariff must equal the standard tariff, as the owner is not allowed to charge more.